mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/field-not-found-exception.md

 ---
 title: FieldNotFoundException class
-description: -Field name- was not found in format -record format name- of -filename-.
+description: "-Field name- was not found in format -record format name- of -filename-. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 -Field name- was not found in format -record format name- of -filename-.